isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 A more general version of this rule would be
-"If a template class member depends on only N template parameters out of M, place it in a base class with only N parameters."
+“If a template class member depends on only N template parameters out of M, place it in a base class with only N parameters.”
 For N == 1, we have a choice of a base class of a class in the surrounding scope as in [T.61](#Rt-scary).

 ???
 What about constants? class statics?